Mark-DSouza/Nexter/README.md

 Visit the website: https://mark-dsouza.github.io/Nexter

-Trillo is a potential design for a Travel Agency Website.
+Trillo is a potential design for a Real Estate Agency Website.